-Hi everyone welcome to the Rapid Vocal Results blog page.
-Here you will find great ideas and tips to both improve your understanding of how the voice really works and of course how to reduce the time it takes to develop your performing voice.
+Hi everyone, welcome to the Rapid Vocal Results blog page.
+Here you will find great ideas and tips to both improve your understanding of how the voice really works, and of course how to reduce the time it takes to develop your performing voice.

-As this is the very first blog.
-I thought we should start at the very beginning and address the first question that people have about singing.
-Which is …. can anyone really learn to sing.
+As this is the very first blog, I thought we should start at the very beginning and address the first question that people have about singing.
+Which is, “can anyone really learn to sing?”

-Often singers are performing far below their own genetic potential but thats another blog.
+Often singers are performing far below their own genetic potential, but thats another blog.

-Heres a quick lesson on vocal anatomy and the mechanics of how the voice works.
+Here’s a quick lesson on vocal anatomy and the mechanics of how the voice works.

-A singers range and the strength of there voice is determined by the vocal chords ability to stretch out and to thin down.
-Put simply the higher you want to sing the more the vocal chords need to be able stretch and thin down to make the desired pitch.
+A singer’s range and the strength of their voice is determined by the vocal cord’s ability to stretch out and to thin down.
+Put simply, the higher you want to sing, the more the vocal cords need to be able stretch and thin down to make the desired pitch.

 But back to the topic at hand.
-The first step in learning to sing is to have a vocal coach diagnose your voice and determine the size and the thickness, and the length of your vocal chords.
-They can do this with special singing exercises and immediately they should be able to tell you whether your vocal chords are smaller or larger than average and whether the chords them selves are thicker or thinner than average.
-The thinner your vocal chords are the more you will have to work to develop the muscular strength, conditioning and flexibility to sing higher or lower than your comfortable speaking voice.
+The first step in learning to sing is to have a vocal coach diagnose your voice to determine the size, thickness, and the length of your vocal cords.
+They can do this by having the singer perform specific singing exercises, and provided the coach knows what to listen out for, they should be able to tell you whether your vocal cords are smaller or larger than average as well as whether you have above or below average length in your vocal cords.

 This is important because the more mass you have in your vocal cords, generally speaking, the more the vocal cords are able to resist excess air.
 This makes it easier for the cords to thin down and switch between chest voice, mixed voice, head voice and reinforced falsetto registers.
 If your vocal cords are below average in size or mass, you will need to work harder to develop the initial muscular strength, conditioning and flexibility to be able to thin your vocal cords down, hold back excess air and sing higher than your comfortable speaking voice.